minamijoyo/tfupdate/README.md

 ## Features

 - Update version constraints of Terraform core, OpenTofu core, providers, and modules
-- Update dependency lock files (.terraform.lock.hcl) without Terraform CLI
+- Update dependency lock files (.terraform.lock.hcl) without Terraform / OpenTofu CLI
-- Update all your Terraform configurations and lock files recursively under a given directory
+- Update all your Terraform / OpenTofu configurations and lock files recursively under a given directory
 - Get the latest release version from the GitHub, GitLab, Terraform Registry, or OpenTofu Registry
-- Terraform v0.12+ support
+- Terraform v0.12+ / OpenTofu v1.6+ support

 If you integrate tfupdate with your favorite CI or job scheduler, you can check the latest release daily and create a Pull Request automatically.